 - Essential caregivers are the only visitors permitted when a resident is in isolation or living in an area of the home in outbreak.
-In this case, one may visit at a time. - · Otherwise, visitors may visit either indoors or outdoors.
-Surveillance testing requirements apply for indoor visits. - Number of visitors may be dependent on space available.
-Groups should call ahead to ensure visit can be accommodated.
+In this case, one may visit at a time. - · Only visit who you are designated to visit, do not visit with others.
+Access to Village common areas by caregivers may be limited for safety. - Designated caregivers who are not fully vaccinated are required to visit their loved one in their room only. - · Otherwise, visitors may visit either indoors or outdoors.
+Surveillance testing is required for both indoor and outdoor visits.